Raid on Gaborone: Aftermath

-Major General Mompati Merafhe, the head of the BDF, called a press conference shortly after the raid to address rumours that the Botswanan government was warned of the attack but took no action.
-He rejected these allegations and stated that the BDF had responded to the raid by establishing roadblocks between Gabarone and the border in an attempt to cutoff the South Africans' escape.
+Major General Mompati Merafhe, the head of the BDF, called a press conference shortly after the raid to address rumours that the Botswana government was warned of the attack but took no action.
+He rejected these allegations and stated that the BDF had responded to the raid by establishing roadblocks between Gaborone and the border in an attempt to cutoff the South Africans' escape.
 He also stated that the BDF did not engage the raiding party in the city for fear of collateral damage.
 He also stated that the BDF did not have enough personnel to effective guard the large border with South Africa and that the army would review its strategies for dealing with raids.

-Despite its failure to stop the raid, the BDF was largely spared criticism for its actions by Botswanan officials, who instead focused their anger on South Africa.
+Despite its failure to stop the raid, the BDF was largely spared criticism for its actions by Batswana officials, who instead focused their anger on South Africa.
 On 17 June 1985, the United Nations representative of Botswana sent a letter to the President of the United Nations Security Council asking for help to deal with the raid.
 The representative from South Africa sent a letter on the same day stating that Botswana had been warned about harbouring groups like the ANC, citing that "a State had a right to take appropriate steps to protect its own security and territorial integrity against such attacks."
 The Botswana Minister of Foreign Affairs said that the evidence of terrorist activities starting in Botswana was fabricated.
 South Africa responded that since Botswana did not sign the Nkomati Accord, a non-aggression pact with South Africa, the ANC was able to use Botswana as a base for its attacks.
 The Security Council unanimously passed Resolution 568, condemning the raid and requesting that South Africa pay reparations to Botswana.
 The UN dispatched a team to Botswana to calculate the damages caused by the attack, but South Africa never offered any compensation.
 Relations between the two countries further deteriorated after South Africa launched another cross-border attack in May 1986.